 Are you passionate about the outdoors and showing other people the joys of nature?
 Want to be paid to take people on adventures?
 Train to be a guide with the Office of Outdoor Programs and you’ll learn all about group dynamics, how to be a leader and how to cultivate community, all while earning your wilderness first-aid and CPR certifications.
 These skills will not only help you in guiding outdoor trips but in your future career and beyond.

 Whether you recently discovered you love to mountain bike but don’t own your own equipment or you’ve been snowshoeing since you were 5 years old but don’t have your gear with you at college, the Office of Outdoor Programs can help.
 Rent the tools you need to go adventuring, from tents to maps to backpacks to snowshoes and more!

 Learn how to build a fire with your own two hands or how to paddle down a river like a pro.
 With our skills workshops, you can build upon your knowledge of the outdoors and dive in even deeper so that you can become an expert.
-Our College Camp (link to page?), conveniently located on 276 acres of former farm and woodland and featuring hundreds of miles of hiking and biking trails, is a wonderful place to hone your skills.
+Our College Camp, conveniently located on 276 acres of former farm and woodland and featuring hundreds of miles of hiking and biking trails, is a wonderful place to hone your skills.